magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ## Second step - Remotize the server-side-only validator

-As we already know, we can easly remotize a function by using the [shoreleave][18] machinery.
+As we already know, we can easily remotize a function by using the [shoreleave][18] machinery.
 Open the `remotes.clj` file and update the namespace declaration by requiring the `modern-cljs.login.validators` namespace, where we defined the `email-domain-errors` server-side-only